Joseph Banks Rhine: Reception

 In 1938, Harold Gulliksen wrote that Rhine did not describe his experimental methods clearly and used inappropriate mathematical procedures which overestimated the significance of his results.
 Rhine published Extra-Sensory Perception After Sixty Years in 1940 with a number of colleagues, to address the objections raised.
 In the book, Rhine and his colleagues described three experiments—the Pearce-Pratt experiment, the Pratt-Woodruff experiment and the Ownbey-Zirkle series—which they believed demonstrated ESP.
 The psychologist C. E. M. Hansel wrote "it is now known that each experiment contained serious flaws that escaped notice in the examination made by the authors of Extra-Sensory Perception After Sixty Years".

-Rhine's experiments into psychokinesis (PK) were not replicated by other scientists.
-John Sladek wrote:
+Rhine's experiments involving psychokinesis (PK) were not replicated by other scientists.

+According to science fiction writer John Sladek:

 His research used dice, with subjects 'willing' them to fall a certain way.
 Not only can dice be drilled, shaved, falsely numbered and manipulated, but even straight dice often show bias in the long run.
 Casinos for this reason retire dice often, but at Duke, subjects continued to try for the same effect on the same dice over long experimental runs.
 Not surprisingly, PK appeared at Duke and nowhere else.

 The science writer Martin Gardner wrote that Rhine repeatedly tried to replicate his work, but produced only failures that he never reported.
 Gardner criticized Rhine for not disclosing the names of assistants he caught cheating:

 His paper "Security Versus Deception in Parapsychology" published in his journal (vol. 38, 1974), runs to 23 pages...
 Rhine selects twelve sample cases of dishonest experimenters that came to his attention from 1940 to 1950, four of whom were caught 'red-handed'.
 Not a single name is mentioned.
 What papers did they publish, one wonders?

 This has suggested to Gardner that Rhine practiced a "secrecy policy".
 Gardner mentioned inside information that files in Rhine's laboratory contain material suggesting fraud on the part of Hubert Pearce.
 Pearce was never able to obtain above-chance results when persons other than the experimenter were present during an experiment, making it more likely that he was cheating in some way.
 Rhine's other subjects were only able to obtain non-chance levels when they were able to shuffle the cards, which has suggested they used tricks to arrange the order of the Zener cards before the experiments started.
 Rhine's colleague Walter Levy was exposed as falsifying data for an animal ESP test, which harmed the reputation of Rhine and of parapsychology, regardless of whether Rhine was personally involved.

 According to James Alcock, due to Rhine's errors, parapsychologists no longer utilize card-guessing studies.